Drop/Add & Withdrawal

 A course can only be "dropped" during the official drop/add period at the beginning of each semester.
-The drop/add period is the one to three day window available to edit a schedule prior to becoming official.
+The drop/add period is the window available to edit a schedule prior to becoming official.
 Dropped courses are removed from the student's class schedule and will not appear on transcripts.

 After the initial drop/add period has passed, students must officially "withdraw" from a class by the withdrawal deadline.
+(The withdrawal deadline may be found on the Registrar's calendar in The Scoop.)
 Unlike dropped courses, withdrawn courses remain on your class schedule and will appear on your transcript with a letter grade of "W."

 How to Drop/Add: